 “I am deeply disturbed to learn that the State of Alabama is considering a plan to use $400 million of COVID-19 aid from the American Rescue Plan to build prisons, especially as COVID-19 rages on in our state!
 Alabama currently has the highest COVID-19 death rate in the country.
 To be clear, the current state of the Alabama prison system is abhorrent, but the use of COVID-19 relief funds to pay for decades of our state’s neglect is simply unacceptable.

 “COVID-19 relief money should be used for COVID-19 relief.
 Period.”

 It is unclear how or if the appropriation of ARP funds for prisons will impact the state’s response to COVID in the future.

-Governor Kay Ivey has already signed the legislation into law.
-It will go into effect on January 31, 2023.
+While the Alabama House of Representatives and Senate have passed the bill, it will now go to Governor Kay Ivey to be signed into law.
+Ivey has been a strong supporter of the bill and is expected to sign with no objections.
 If you want to make your voice heard on this or future legislation, click here to identify your elected officials.